Asadullah-Dal17/Distance_measurement_using_single_camera/Yolo_distance/README.md

 # Distance Estimation using Yolo V4 as object detector

-- Here we are targeting the person class only, because it easier for demo.
+- Here we are targeting the person and cell phone classes only, for demo purpose.

 - you can follow all the steps mentioned in the video to create for other objects as well.